-For the period under review the Audit and Compliance Committee comprised Jonathan Freeman (Chairman) (resigned 29 March 2021) and Vivian Hallam.
+For the period under review the Audit and Compliance Committee comprised Susan Hagan and Qu Li.
+Vivian Hallam was an invited attendee.
 This committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported.
 It receives reports from the executive management and auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
 The Audit and Compliance Committee meets not less than twice in each financial year and has unrestricted access to the Group's auditors.